Mote SEA Milestones

 Guiding Growth in Marine Science and Education

-Guided by its 2020 Vision & Strategic Plan, Mote Marine Laboratory & Aquarium commissions feasibility studies to guide the institution’s growth in marine science and education and increase its benefit to communities and the region’s economy.
-Feasibility studies suggest significant benefits of a rebirth of Mote Aquarium at a new site in Sarasota County, which in turn, will free space for much-needed growth of Mote’s research enterprise at its primary campus on City Island, Sarasota.
+Guided by its 2020 Vision & Strategic Plan, Mote Marine Laboratory & Aquarium commissions feasibility studies to guide the institution’s growth in science and education and increase its benefit to communities and the economy.
+Feasibility studies suggest significant benefits of a rebirth of Mote Aquarium at a new site in Sarasota County, which will free space for much-needed growth of Mote’s research enterprise at its primary campus on City Island, Sarasota.

 - Feb 8, 2018